Cottage | 2 bedrooms | sleeps 4

 Whatever your interests - golf or walking, horseriding or white water rafting, history or wine tasting, museums or natural history - you will find it here.

-Cuxac Cabardès is a pretty village with its own shops and boulangeries, and restaurant/bar, nestling in the foothills of the Montagne Noire.
+Cuxac Cabardès is a pretty village with its own shops and boulangerie, and restaurant/bar, nestling in the foothills of the Montagne Noire.
 "Les Coquelicots" is peacefully situated overlooking open countryside on the edge of the village, just a pre-breakfast stroll from the boulangerie and other facilities.

 There is so much to do and see - the Gouffre de Cabrespine, the deepest chasm in Europe; the Grottes de Limousis, spectacular underground caves with crystals that are found nowhere else on earth; the Cathar castles of Lastours just 15 minutes away by car, horseriding from just outside the village, wonderful walking quite literally from the cottage door, not to mention the two World Heritage sites of La Cité de Carcassonne and the Canal du Midi.
 Why not cycle along the towpath of the Canal du Midi, or visit the market in Revel, where local produce changes hands.
 Chickens, ducks and goats, the small farmer who has a glut of tomatoes, cheeses, locally produced honey or goats milk - all are found here.

-In early spring the moorland or "garrigue" is covered with wild flowers, the woodlands filled with wild anemones, and later the poppies fill the fields; buzzards may be seen hunting overhead, and an abundance of small birds, butterflies, and other wildlife may be spotted in the hedgerows and paths.
+In early spring the moorland or "garrigue" is covered with wild flowers, the woodlands filled with wild anemones, wild irises, and later the poppies fill the fields; buzzards may be seen hunting overhead, and an abundance of small birds, butterflies, and other wildlife may be spotted in the hedgerows and paths.

 In July most years the Tour de France passes close by, and on occasion it has even skirted the edge of the village.
 Also in July is Bastille Day.
 The Bastille Day firework display on 14 July is set against the magnificent backdrop of Cité de Carcassonne and is reputed to be one of the finest displays in France.
 Get a grandstand view, and take a picnic on the banks of the River Aude.